JonJup/LU-DIV/README.md

 # GOAL of the Project

 Agricultural landuse strongly impacts freshwater organisms.
-Many studies have related proportion the catchment area under cultivation to various metrics of freshwater system status.
-Here, we argue that a second factor that is computed just as easily is commonly ignored, but commonly explains additionaly variance: the diversity of land cover types.
+Many studies have successfully related the proportion of the catchment area under cultivation to various metrics of freshwater system status.
+Here, we argue that a second factor, which is computed just as easily, is commonly ignored, but explains additionaly variance: the diversity of land cover types.
 We conduct three small analyses to highlight the importance of land cover diversity to different freshwater state mertics.

 ## Analysis pipeline

+#todos
+- add link to wfd; ehype

 Analysis one: Explaining ecological stauts.

+The Water Framework Directive regulates protective and management actions concerning freshwater ecosystems across Europe.
+Under it, all waterbodies are assigned one of fit status classes: bad, poor, moderate, good, high.
+Lemm *et al.* (2021) have compiled these data for the EHYPE catchment data base together with a selction of stressors.
+They used these data to establish a link between stressor intensity and ecological status.
+We add the Shannon diversity of land use and land cover and explore how much addtional variation can be explained by it.

 Analysis two: Predicting the occurrence of invertebrates

+Next we aim to predict the abundance of invertebrates in four independet data sets.
+Each data set covers a whole country: Finland, France, Germany, or the UK.
+We collected environmental predictors including landscape composition and configuration (i.e. Shannon Diversity) and predict species abundances using the joint species distribution model HMSC.
+The explained variance will be partitioned between explanaotry variables to determine the role of environmental drivers across species.

-Analysis three: Predicting the occurrence of diatoms
+Analysis three: Predicting the occurrence of diatoms Same as Analysis two but with diatoms.
+This adds a further dimension to the analysis as diatoms are primarily impacted more strongly by nutrients and macroinvertebrates by pesticides.

 # Overview of Repository
 The repository has three folders: data, code, and document.